01 of 12

 Montreal Winter Hotels: Hyatt Regency

-Granted, the rooms need an update.
-But you can't beat the location for festival action.
+Granted, the rooms need a interior decor update.
+But you can't beat the location for its festival action.
 And if you want to hide from the elements, you're in luck.
 The Hyatt is directly linked to Montreal's underground city.Continue to 8 of 12 below.

 08 of 12